155mm Self-propelled Howitzer M441-5

 ~120km, roads

 The M44 was based on components of the 76mm gun tank M41, and its designation was changed from a "howitzer motor carriage" to "self-propelled howitzer" on 30 April 1951.
-The limited-traverse howitzer was mounted in an open-topped barbette, and all crew members were in this superstructure as well.
-The driver's position was at the front of the barbette to the left of the howitzer.
-The power train was at the front of the vehicle, driving through front sprockets, and the turret was to the rear.
+The howitzer was mounted in a limited-traverse turret inside an open-topped fighting compartment surrounded by a demountable, partly-armored cab, and all crew members were in this superstructure as well.
+The driver's position was at the front of the cab to the left of the howitzer.
+Its automotive and suspension layout was similar to that of the 105mm SPH M52, with the power train at the front driving through front sprockets, and a trailing idler at the rear.
 The trailing idler was larger than the standard road wheels by 2.5" (6.4cm), and the rear track return roller was larger than the others as well.

 When powered by the AOSI-895-5 engine, which was an AOS-895-3 fitted with fuel injection kits, the M44 was known as M44A1.
 The M44A1's road range increased to around 82 miles (130km).